MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authentication-azure-ad-b2c.md

 1. Open the *./src/main/resources/authentication.properties* file.

-1. Find the key `aad.clientId` and replace the existing value with the application ID or `clientId` of the `ms-identity-b2c-java-servlet-webapp-authentication` application from the Azure portal.
+1. Find the `aad.clientId` property and replace the existing value with the application ID or `clientId` of the `ms-identity-b2c-java-servlet-webapp-authentication` application from the Azure portal.

-1. Find the app key `aad.secret` and replace the existing value with the key you saved during the creation of the `ms-identity-b2c-java-servlet-webapp-authentication` application from the Azure portal.
+1. Find the app key `aad.secret` and replace the existing value with the value you saved during the creation of the `ms-identity-b2c-java-servlet-webapp-authentication` application from the Azure portal.

 1. Find the app key `aad.scopes` and replace the existing application clientId with the value you placed into `aad.clientId` in step 1 of this section.